Published April 12, 2026

 Shaped by environmental and social conditioning

 Over time, messages about success, goodness, and worth become internalized.
-These messages are often tied to external markers: achievement, income, status, relationships, and prestige.
-When validation is conditional, individuals learn to look outward for approval, neglecting their internal qualities and values.
+These messages are often tied to external markers: achievement, income, status, and prestige.
+When validation is conditional, individuals learn to look outward for approval, neglecting their internal qualities and values. adulthood can become a relentless chase for the next accomplishment, and the present is never enough.

 Judges and criticizes

-Takes things personally.
+Takes things personally

-Relies on shame and adopts a victim stance
+Relies on shame and a victim stance

 Clings to safety, even when harmful